First Measurement of the $\nu_e$ and $\nu_\mu$ Interaction Cross Sections at the LHC with FASER's Emulsion Detector: Introduction

 The decays of hadrons originating from LHC $pp$ collisions produce a large number of neutrinos, which are focused along the beam collision axis or line of sight (LOS).
 Neutrinos close to the LOS are characterised by very high energies up to several TeV, and they therefore have relatively large interaction cross sections.
 Since neutrinos only interact weakly, they are not affected by the 100~m of rock or by the magnetic fields between the collision point and the detector.
 These, however, substantially reduce the rate of background particles.

 The first evidence for neutrino interaction candidates produced at the LHC was reported by the FASER Collaboration in 2021~\cite{FASER:2021mtu}.
 The first observation of muon neutrinos by means of the FASER electronic detector components was achieved in 2023~\cite{FASER:2023zcr}.
-The SND@LHC Collaboration~\cite{SHiP:2020sos, SNDLHC:2022ihg} confirmed this observation in Ref.~\cite{SNDLHC:2023pun}, studying a different rapidity region with respect to the LOS.
+The SND@LHC Collaboration~\cite{SHiP:2020sos, SNDLHC:2022ihg} confirmed this observation in Ref.~\cite{SNDLHC:2023pun}, studying a different rapidity region.
 Nevertheless to date no electron neutrino has ever been directly detected at the LHC.

-Neutrinos interact through $\nu_e + N \rightarrow e^- + X$ ($\nu_e$ CC events), $\nu_{\mu} + N \rightarrow \mu^- + X$ ($\nu_{\mu}$ CC events), $\nu_{\tau} + N \rightarrow \tau^- + X$ ($\nu_{\tau}$ CC events)\footnote{$\nu_{\tau}$ CC events are not considered in this analysis due to the small number of expected events in the analyzed sample.}, and $\nu_l + N \rightarrow \nu_l + X$ $(l=e,\mu,\tau)$ (neutral-current (NC) events), where $N$ represents a nucleon in the target, and $X$ represents interaction products.
+Neutrinos interact through $\nu_e + N \rightarrow e^- + X$ ($\nu_e$ CC events), $\nu_{\mu} + N \rightarrow \mu^- + X$ ($\nu_{\mu}$ CC events), $\nu_{\tau} + N \rightarrow \tau^- + X$ ($\nu_{\tau}$ CC events)\footnote{$\nu_{\tau}$ CC events are not considered in this analysis due to the small number of expected events in the analyzed sample, as shown in Table~\ref{tab:eventrate} of Appendix B.}, and $\nu_l + N \rightarrow \nu_l + X$ $(l=e,\mu,\tau)$ (neutral-current (NC) events), where $N$ represents a nucleon in the tungsten target, and $X$ represents interaction products.
 At FASER, the main background to neutrino detection arises from neutral hadrons interacting in the detector.
 These neutral hadrons are generally lower in energy than the neutrino signal, and they can therefore be suppressed with appropriate selections on topological and kinematic variables related to the reconstructed interaction vertices.
 The additional requirement of a high-energy electron or muon signature further suppresses this background and allows us to distinguish $\nu_{e}$ and $\nu_{\mu}$ CC interactions.

-The current analysis is the first step of a broad physics programme on neutrino measurements at the LHC, which will provide important insights in neutrino and electroweak physics, as well as in quantum chromodynamics by probing forward hadron production and the deep inelastic scattering of high-energy neutrinos, as detailed in Refs.~\cite{Anchordoqui:2021ghd, Feng:2022inv,Cruz-Martinez:2023sdv}.
+The current analysis is the first step of a broad physics programme on neutrino measurements at the LHC, which will provide important insights in neutrino and electroweak physics, as well as in quantum chromodynamics by probing forward hadron production and the deep inelastic scattering of high-energy neutrinos, as detailed in Refs.~\cite{Anchordoqui:2021ghd, Feng:2022inv,Cruz-Martinez:2023sdv, Kling:2023tgr, Wilkinson:2023vvu}.